Find Hft support near you:

 How does social care work?

-Social care is provided in many different forms, ranging from some extra help around the house and assistance with washing and dressing, through to help with building positive relationships, access to specialist equipment, or full-time residential care.
+Social care can take many different forms.
+It might involve some extra help with washing, dressing, and maintaining a home.
+It could also involve help with building positive relationships, access to specialist equipment, or full-time residential care.
 The care a person receives is dependent on their specific needs.

 How many people receive social care?

-In 2017, the CQC reported that residential care homes, nursing homes and specialist colleges exist in 16,000 locations in England, with the capacity to provide care for 460,000 people.
+In 2017, the CQC reported that residential care homes, nursing homes and specialist colleges exist in 16,000 locations in England.
+They provide care for over 460,000 people.

 Half a million people receive personal care in their community, which includes supported living and domiciliary care services.
-However, there are many people receiving care from unpaid family carers who are not included in these figures.
-FullFact.org reports that around 2.1 million people in the UK were estimated to have received some level of informal care in 2014 (according to the Office for National Statistics), while the number of family and friends providing unpaid care in England is likely in excess of 5.4 million.
+But there are many people being cared for by unpaid family carers who are not included in these figures.
+FullFact.org reports that around 2.1 million people in the UK had some level of informal care in 2014.
+The number of family and friends providing unpaid care in England is likely more than 5.4 million.

 What different types of social care services are there?